micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-38-rashi_en.md

 <b>With what strength.</b> [Meaning:] with what strength you have pushed?

 ### passuk 30
-<b>The one upon whose hand was the scarlet thread.</b> The word יַד appears here four times, corresponding the four bans violated by Achan, who was descended from him [Zorach].
+<b>The one upon whose hand was the scarlet thread.</b> The word יַד appears here four times, corresponding the four bans violated by Achan, who was descended from him [Zarach].
 Others say that it is corresponding to the four things that he took [at the battle of Yericho,] a cloak from Shinar, two chunks of silver worth two hundred shekels, and a strand of gold.
 From Bereishis Rabbah.
-<b>He named him Zorach.</b> Because of the bright color of the scarlet thread.
+<b>He named him Zarach.</b> Because of the bright color of the scarlet thread.

 >Credit : primo.nli.org.il (metsudah)
 >License : CC_BY